Australian court upholds Cardinal Pell child sex convictions

 The abuse occurred months after Pell became archbishop of Australia’s second largest city and had set the world’s first compensation arrangement for victims of clergy sexual abuse.

-His lawyers are expected to appeal the decision in the High Court, Australia’s final arbiter.
+His lawyers are expected to appeal to the High Court, Australia’s final arbiter.

-Pell is no longer a member of Pope Francis’ council of cardinals or a Vatican official.
+Pell is no longer a member of Pope Francis’ council of cardinals or a Vatican official, and Australian Prime Minister Scott Morrison said soon after the appeal was rejected that Pell would be stripped of his Order of Australia honor.

 The Vatican is conducting its own investigation into sex abuse allegations against Pell and is expected to comment on the court’s ruling later Wednesday.

 Pell, 78, showed no emotion when Chief Justice Anne Ferguson read the verdict to a packed courtroom but bowed his head moments later.
 He wore a cleric’s collar but not his cardinal’s ring.
 Pell had arrived at the court in a prison van and was handcuffed as he was led away by a guard.